 At the same time, a task force made up of city and school officials/staff, and the Toole County Sheriff's office continues with an education campaign.
-For the last 15+ years, the task force has planned Walk n' Wheel Wednesdays and Fit Fridays with prizes for those children who take part.
-Walk N' Wheel Wednesdays start Wednesday, September 7th and Fit Fridays begin Friday, September 9th.
-Walking school buses led by adult walkers are stationed at the old Middle School leaving at 7:35am and Oilfield/Sheridan intersection at 7:45am.
+For the last 16+ years, the task force has planned Walk n' Wheel Wednesdays and Fit Fridays with prizes for those children who take part.
+On Walk N' Wheel Wednesdays and Fit Fridays walking school buses led by adult walkers are stationed at the old Middle School leaving at 7:35am and Oilfield/Sheridan intersection at 7:45am.
 All children riding bikes MUST WEAR HELMETS, walk their bikes over the viaduct and ride ahead of walkers.
-Parents, grandparents and all family members are encouraged to walk/bike with their children.
+Parents, grandparents, and all family members are encouraged to walk/bike with their children.

-This newsletter has very informative articles and information from our school district, Toole County Sheriff's Office and Safe Routes to School task force.
-Citizens of Shelby are encouraged to offer assistance in developing and initiating new programs and projects that continue to encourage, educate and engineer a more walkable and bikeable community.
-Please call Lorette Carter, City of Shelby at 434-5222 or e-mail lorette@shelbymt.com if you're interested.
+This newsletter has very informative articles and information from our school district, Toole County Sheriff's Office, and Safe Routes to School task force.
+Citizens of Shelby are encouraged to help in developing and initiating new programs and projects that continue to encourage, educate, and engineer a more walkable and bikeable community.